lillaszulyovszky/ironhack-case-study-classification/README.md

 **Problem:**
 Can we predict if our customer accepts or declines the credit card offer?

-Further project details such as deliverables - [here](https://github.com/lillaszulyovszky/ironhack-case-study-classification/tree/main/project_details)
+Further project details such as deliverables can be found [here](https://github.com/lillaszulyovszky/ironhack-case-study-classification/tree/main/project_details)

 ## Data

-The data set consists of information on 18,000 current bank customers in the study.
-These are the definitions of data points provided:
+The data set consists of information on 18,000 current bank customers with the following features:

+MAYBE GRAPHS here??? instead of list

 - Customer Number: A sequential number assigned to the customers (this column is hidden and excluded – this unique identifier will not be used directly).
 - Offer Accepted: Did the customer accept (Yes) or reject (No) the offer.
 Reward: The type of reward program offered for the card.